Peter Keisler: White House career

+Nomination to U.S. Court of Appeals for the Fourth Circuit

-Originally, Keisler, a resident of Bethesda, Maryland and a practising lawyer in Washington, D.C., was considered for a Maryland seat on the U.S. Court of Appeals for the Fourth Circuit during the spring of 2001.
-Maryland's two Democratic senators, Paul Sarbanes and Barbara Mikulski, however, blocked the White House from making the nomination on the grounds that Keisler did not have strong enough ties to the Maryland legal community.
+In 2001, President George W. Bush nominated Keisler, a resident of Bethesda, Maryland and a practising lawyer in Washington, D.C., for seat on the U.S. Court of Appeals for the Fourth Circuit, which had traditionally gone to a Maryland resident.
+However Maryland's two Democratic senators, Paul Sarbanes and Barbara Mikulski, successfully blocked the nomination on the grounds that, although Keisler was a resident of the state, he was not licensed to practice law there.

 Keisler was later nominated for a position on the D.C.
-Circuit on June 29, 2006 by President George W. Bush to fill a seat vacated by John Roberts, whom Bush appointed Chief Justice of the United States in 2005.
+Circuit Court of Appeals on June 29, 2006 by President George W. Bush to fill a seat vacated by John Roberts, who had just become Chief Justice on the Supreme Court.
 At the time, the 109th Senate was controlled by the Republican Party.
 On August 1, 2006, he received a hearing before the Senate Judiciary Committee.
-The Senate on September 29, 2006 returned the nomination to the President without acting on it, prior to adjourning for the 2006 elections, on September 30, 2006.
+On September 29, 2006 the Senate returned the nomination to the President without acting on it, a day prior to adjourning for the 2006 midterm elections.

-After the 2006 midterm congressional elections (in which the Democrats reclaimed control of the Senate), President Bush renominated Keisler on November 15, 2006.
-The Senate returned the nomination to Bush on December 9, 2006 without acting on the nomination, before the 109th Congress's final adjournment.
+After the 2006 elections (in which the Democrats reclaimed control of the Senate), President Bush renominated Keisler again on November 15, 2006.
+The Senate returned the nomination to Bush on December 9, without acting on it, before the 109th Congress's final adjournment.
 President Bush renominated Keisler on January 9, 2007 for consideration by the Senate during the 110th Congress.
 The Democratic leadership of the Senate Judiciary Committee, however, refused to act on the nomination.

-It was reported at the time that the Democrats in the Senate did not want to confirm Keisler for four basic reasons.
-First, he was a co-founder of the Federalist Society, a conservative legal group which many Democrats saw as seeking to control the federal judiciary.
-He had been on its board of directors from 1983 until 2000.
-Second, he clerked for Robert Bork, a controversial Republican judge whose nomination to the Supreme Court was embroiled in controversy before being rejected in 1987 by a Senate controlled by the Democrats.
-Third, during Keisler's tenure at the United States Department of Justice, he was instrumental in defending some of the most controversial policies of Republican President George W. Bush concerning the Global War on Terror.
-Finally, he was seen as being a possible Republican contender to the Supreme Court.
+It was reported at the time that the Democrats in the Senate opposed Keisler for four reasons; first, he was a co-founder of the Federalist Society, a conservative legal group which many Democrats saw as seeking to control the federal judiciary, and had been on its board of directors from 1983 until 2000; second was his having clerked for Robert Bork; third was his having been instrumental in defending some of the most controversial of Bush's policies concerning the "War on Terror"; and fourth was their concern that Keisler was a possible future Republican contender for the Supreme Court.